databrary/policies/agreement-annex-III.md

 Authorized Investigators determine when data stored on Databrary are ready to be shared with the broader community of Databrary Authorized Investigators.
-Typical \'triggers\' for sharing a data collection are when a paper goes out for review or goes to press, when a grant report is prepared, or when a grant period ends.
+Typical 'triggers' for sharing a data collection are when a paper goes out for review or goes to press, when a grant report is prepared, or when a grant period ends.
 To share a dataset, the Authorized Investigator simply changes the access level on that dataset.
 This makes metadata about all data and materials visible so that other Authorized Investigators can access them, subject to the sharing release levels indicated for each file.
 Datasets receive a persistent identifier (DOI) when shared.
-Authorized Investigators may \"unshare\" a dataset, but except under unusual circumstances, this is not considered best practice.
+Authorized Investigators may "unshare" a dataset, but except under unusual circumstances, this is not considered best practice.